 In the Final Rule, CMS indicates that it intends to extend packaging for drugs and biological products in future years.
-14 For 2008, CMS packages payment for all diagnostic radiopharmaceuticals and contrast agents.
-CMS explains that these therapies can be treated differently from other SCODs because the statutory packaging threshold has expired and the agency believes that these drugs "function effectively as supplies that enable the provision of an independent service, rather than serving themselves as the therapeutic modality."
-15 Moreover, CMS notes that these drugs could be considered to not be SCODs because CMS has not established a separate APC for them.
-16 These assertions ignore the clear language of the statute and Congressional intent.
-The statute defines a SCOD as a "covered outpatient drug for which a separate ambulatory payment classification group (APC) has been established" and that is a radiopharmaceutical or a drug or biological for which pass-through payments were made on or before December 31, 2002.
-17
+10 To the contrary, BIO believes that CMS should make separate payment for all drugs and biologicals with HCPCS codes in the OPPS just as it does for these therapies when they are administered in a physician office.
+That said, for 2008, CMS packages payment for all diagnostic radiopharmaceuticals and contrast agents.
+CMS explains that these therapies can be treated differently from other SCODs because the statutory packaging threshold has expired and the agency believes that these drugs "function effectively as supplies that enable the provision of an independent service, rather than serving themselves as the therapeutic modality."11 Moreover, CMS notes that these drugs could be considered to not be SCODs because CMS has not established a separate APC for them.
+12 These assertions ignore the clear language of the statute and Congressional intent.
+The statute defines a SCOD as a "covered outpatient drug for which a separate ambulatory payment classification group (APC) has been established" and that is a radiopharmaceutical or a drug or biological for which pass-through payments were made on or before December 31, 2002.13

 We note first that the statute does not distinguish between drugs and biologicals that serve as a therapeutic modality and those that are used with other services.
-18 CMS has no authority to reclassify a drug or biological as a supply simply to avoid payment as a SCOD.
-Second, Congress did not intend for CMS to circumvent the statutory payment provisions for SCODS by establishing high packaging thresholds or packaging whole classes of therapies.
-To do so would render the statute's explicit payment instructions meaningless.
-When Congress enacted this definition, it established a packaging threshold of \$50 per administration for drugs administered in 2005 and 200619 because it objected to the \$150 packaging threshold that was in effect in 2003.
-Congress intended for CMS to establish a low packaging threshold for all drugs and biological products, and
+14 CMS has no authority to reclassify a drug or biological as a supply simply to avoid payment as a SCOD.
+Second, Congress did not intend for CMS to